MozeBaltyk/Rkub/README.md

 With Ansible:
 - Idempotency: can be relaunch multiple time.
 - User agnostic: can be launch any user (with sudo rights).
-- OS agnositc: can be launch on any Linux systems (at least for the package build, for the install depend on your participation)
+- OS agnositc: can be launch on any Linux systems (at least for the package build, for the install depend on your participation to this project)

 Add-on from my part:
-- Arkade to install helm and extra binaries
+- Arkade to install utilities binaries
 - Nerdctl (as complement of containerd)
+- Firewalld settings if firewalld is activated
+- Uninstall playbook to cleanup (and maybe reinstall)

 ## Prerequisites